blocknative/assist/README.md

     txRepeat: Function, // Warning to user that they might be repeating a transaction
     txAwaitingApproval: Function, // Warning to user that they have a previous transaction awaiting approval
     txConfirmReminder: Function, // A warning to the user that their transaction is still awaiting approval
-    txConfirmReminder: Function, // A warning to the user that their transaction is still awaiting approval (after 20 second timeout)
-  },
+    txConfirmed: Function // Transaction is confirmed },
   images: {
     welcome: {